ouspg/CompSec/Lab1_Fuzzing/README.md

 # **Computer security lab 2: Fuzzing**
 This week’s theme is fuzzing.
 Tasks can be done with Kali Linux, a virtual machine image can be found in the course folder in the university drive.
 Kali image has all the required tools installed already.
 If you have your own computer with Ubuntu for example, you can use it too, just install all the required tools.

+In a nutshell, fuzzing is a software testing method that feeds malformed and unexpected input data to a program, device or system.
+The programs that are used to perform fuzz testers are commonly called fuzzers.
+The one and only goal of fuzzing is to crash the target system.
+From the security perspective, the goal is to analyze those found flaws for possible exploits.

+In this exercise you will learn basic usage of 2 common fuzzers; Radamsa and American Fuzzy Lop (AFL).
+You will also use AddressSanitizer, a memory error detection tool, and Valgrind, a debugging tool, which are often used alongside different fuzzers.

 ## Some prerequisities & tools
 Basic understanding of C/C++ programming language is required.